 Student medical files are maintained separately from the other student health records and files in the Student Health Center (SHC).
 The SHC keeps student medical records in accordance with standard HIPAA guidelines.
-Students may contact the Student Health Services Director to inspect their TUC medical and immunization records.
-The university keeps student immunization documentation on file in the Student Health Center utilizing the Castle Branch System.
+Students may contact the Student Health Services Medical Director to inspect their TUC medical and immunization records.
+Information provided by students at matriculation (e.g., immunization records, emergency medical form, medical history and physical examination information) is collected and retained by Student Health Center staff.
+All records pertaining to a student being seen as a patient at the SHC are kept separately on an EHR.
+The university keeps student immunization documentation on file in the Student Health Center utilizing the CastleBranch System.